About the Short-Term Restorative Care (STRC) Programme

 Who oversees the program?

 The Australian Government subsidises and allocates STRC places, as well as manages and develops policy for STRC under the Aged Care Act 1997 (the Act).
-This is done through the Department of Health and the Department of Human Services.
+This is done through the Department of Health and Services Australia.